YancyKahn/CoA/README.md

-# CoA: Assessing the Resistance of Multi-Turn Interrogation on LLMs
+# Chain of Attack: a Semantic-Driven Contextual Multi-Turn attacker for LLM

 ---